thepraveenrajput/PassOP-Mongo/README.md

-# 🔐 PassOP – Local Password Manager
+# 🔐 PassOP –  Password Manager

 A full-stack password manager app built with **React**, **Node.js**, and **MongoDB (Local)**.
 Save, edit, delete, and copy your passwords securely — all stored in your local MongoDB database.